aws/eks-anywhere/docs/content/en/docs/community/docs_contributing.md

     * Somewhere on the third-party site, if there are no instructions available on the EKS Anywhere site
   * [Compare EKS Anywhere and EKS]({{< relref "../concepts/eksafeatures/" >}}): Add supported third-party solutions to the Amazon EKS Anywhere column.
   Only link to the partner page for now.
+* **Workshop content** should contain organized links to existing documentation pages.
+  The workshop content should not duplicate existing documentation pages or contain guides that are not part of the main documentation.

 ## Contributing docs for third-party solutions